 Vishal Mega Mart Limited’s Q1 FY26 earnings have just dropped, and in a market grappling with a July correction and global uncertainties, this retail giant seems to be painting a refreshingly different picture.
-While Nifty and Sensex have seen some pullbacks, and broader indices lag, Vishal Mega Mart is showcasing robust domestic growth, aligning perfectly with the current investment thesis favoring India-centric consumption stories.
+While Nifty and Sensex have seen some pullbacks, and broader indices lag, Vishal Mega Mart is showcasing robust domestic growth, aligning perfectly with the current investment thesis favoring India-centric consumption stories like banks, infrastructure, and capital goods.

 Let’s unpack the numbers and see what’s truly driving this momentum and what it signals for the road ahead.